 As my friends and I have gotten older, it has become clear that starting a family is surprisingly often a messy, heart-wrenching, unpredictable, and totally unfair process.
-Briefly, I’ve had three pregnancy losses, including one in the middle of the second trimester, and one live birth so far (my beautiful, amazing son S).
+Briefly, I’ve had three pregnancy losses, including one in the middle of the second trimester, and two live births (my beautiful, amazing sons S and L).
 Here’s the Cliff’s Notes version of our family timeline:

 - I threw away my birth control pills in June 2013, and my husband and I started trying to conceive in earnest around September 2013.